The scope and definition of CVE initiatives can be unwieldy

 Another method of assessing interventions is by examining the process by which organisations develop and deliver their programmes.
 These can include measures which determine the programme’s integrity, such as the extent to which a programme’s aims relate to its methods and outcomes and the strength of the evidence that supports this theory of change; delivery agents, including the degree of legitimacy and credibility an intervention provider holds in the local community; and multi-agency working, such as the scope of relationships with relevant statutory and non-statutory organisations and the degree to which the intervention is able and willing to engage with existing multi-agency collaborations.

-In a new guide that we have published ( Countering Violent Extremism II: A guide to good practice), we have provided case-studies that draw out examples of these methods of evaluation and where and how evaluations have worked, or not.
+Our new guide Countering Violent Extremism: A Guide to Good Practice provides case-studies that draw out examples of these methods of evaluation and where and how evaluations have worked, or not.
 Drawing on these studies, and our evaluation of the wider CVE literature, we have identified several important points to consider in the design, implementation and evaluation of CVE programmes.

 It is helpful to consider what constitutes a successful outcome of an intervention, and how this might be assessed and communicated.
 To help with this, it is important to determine the boundaries of what is CVE-relevant by clarifying which causes of violent extremism interventions are seeking to address, and specifying the mechanism by which it is designed to work.